glitchassassin/digital-garden/content/Screeps Power Harvesting.md

 One T1 boosted duo costs 8,250 energy + 1,980 energy to boost + 42,083.91 credits worth of boosts and 100 .
 If we boost the haulers as well, they'll cost 5,000 energy + 2,000 energy to boost + 67,864 credits worth of boosts.
 This is a total of 17,230 energy, and a grand total of 266,427.49 credits.

-One T2 boosted duo costs
+One T2 boosted duo costs 12,700 energy + 1,920 energy to boost + and 288 spawn time